saurabh-khanna/saurabh-khanna.github.io/_pages/about.md

 I am a Junior Research Fellow at Pembroke College, [University of Oxford](https://www.ox.ac.uk/).
 My research is aimed at understanding (and quantifying) the limits of human knowledge in an increasingly digitized world.
 Some of my ongoing projects include:

-- measuring 'incompleteness' in digital information and its implications for human behaviour
+- measuring 'incompleteness' in digital information and its behavioural effects
 - 'misinfotainment' and the blurring lines between evidence and entertainment
 - exploring inequalities in online occupation imagery and in entertainment media